MonaQuimbamba/myStandOut/content/posts/fragility.md

 ### Scene 7: The Evidence

-_Mona pulls up multiple windows, creating a timeline of the attack:_
+_Monaquimbamba pulls up multiple windows, creating a timeline of the attack:_

 #### Step 1: Login